typicalmike002/list-o-regex/README.md

 #### Date
 ^(0?[1-9]|1[0-2])\/(0?[1-9]|[1-2]\d|3[0-1])\/[1-2]\d{3}$<br />
 https://regex101.com/r/0aATlT/5<br />
-Matches a basic date like pattern using simple validation.
+Matches a date pattern using '/' dashes.
 Will handle patterns like MM/DD/YYYY with optional single digits for month and days.
 Requires 4 digits for the year.